vmware-archive/webcommander/README.md

 ============

-If you want to contribute code or get any idea to improve WebCommander, Please contact Jerry Liu (liuj@vmware.com, Skype: whirls9@hotmail.com).
+If you want to contribute code or get any idea to improve WebCommander, Please contact Jian Liu (Skype: whirls9@hotmail.com).